 All students will study combined science (biology, chemistry, physics), which leads to 2 GCSE grades.
 This qualification can pathway students to Key Stage 5 in A Level, biology, chemistry and physics courses.
-It is also accepted by universities for those students who wish to study any courses needing science A-Levels.
+It is also accepted by universities for those students who wish to study any courses needing science A Levels.

 For those students who are passionate about science they have the option of doing triple science as an option choice.
 This will mean that they gain three science GCSEs in each individual science rather than two as for combined science.
 We would recommend this course of study for students of all abilities who wish to study science in the place of another option.
-Our advice is that students maintain a broad curriculum through studying a wide range of subjects in their option choices.